james2doyle/sublime-general-doc/README.md

 - [x] Liquid (using [shopify.github.io/liquid](https://shopify.github.io/liquid/) or [shopify.dev/docs/liquid](https://shopify.dev/docs/liquid))
 - [ ] more examples to come!

+### Debugging

+Set `logging` to `true` in the plugin settings to help debug your documentation definition as well as what the plugin is doing:

+    {
+        "logging": true,
+    }

+Open the Sublime Console (View > Show Console) to see the logging output.

 ### Customising the browser

 By default, General Doc uses the default system browser.
 If it doesn't work for you, you can change the browser by setting the `browser` in the `GeneralDoc.sublime-settings`